FIELD NOTE · 2026-04-15 · ASIC · CROSS-BORDER DISCLOSURE

 What it looks like: The trader clicks SEND on an order.
 A modal blocks the screen.
 Red warning icon.
 Three paragraphs of disclosure text referencing the client's jurisdiction, the product's issuing entity, the regulator, and the PDS/TMD.
 "I acknowledge" button, disabled for 3 seconds.
 Click to proceed.

-Where it fits: The very first transaction after a jurisdiction change, or after a material product change.
+Where it fits: The very first transaction after a jurisdiction change, after a material product change, or after a new entity structure is activated.
 Never on every order.
+The 3-second disable is defensible; the all-orders application is not.

 Pattern B — Persistent header strip